Niyko/PHPGit/README.md

 To install PHPGit, Just clone or download the zip of this repo and put it in your server.
 PHPGit doesn't have any dependency, It will work on `PHP 5.xx >`
 Then run the `index.php` file.

+# Basic usage
+1) Download the .zip of the master and decompress it in the server, open the folder in the browser
+1) Type and enter `git init [FOLDER YOU WANT TO PUSH]`
+1) Type and enter `git repo [GITHUB REPO URL]`, read below for more info
+1) Type and enter `git key [GITHUB PERSONAL ACCESS TOKEN]`, read below for more info
+1) Type and enter `git commit [COMMIT MESSAGE]`
+1) Type and enter `git push`

 # Commands
 ## git init
 Used to point to the folder in the server which have to be uploaded to Github
+> Please note, PHPGit use its folder as base url, So don't forget to use `../` when needed
 `````
 git init [DIR PATH]
 `````